 Conclusion and Recommendations

-QDN is pleased to provide this feedback to the Department of Social Services in the development of the Outcomes Frameworks for Improving outcomes for people with disability under the National Disability Strategy and the NDIS.
+QDN is pleased to provide feedback to the Department of Social Services in the development of the Outcomes Frameworks for Improving outcomes for people with disability under the National Disability Strategy and the NDIS.
 QDN’s submission has focused on a number of key issues that have been raised by members based upon their lived experience of disability.

 To inform the development of the Outcomes Framework, QDN recommends the following be included:

-Human rights focus underpinned by the CPRD, and incorporation of the United Nations Human Rights indicators to enhance human rights implementation and measurement
+Human rights focus underpinned by the CPRD, and alignment with United Nations Human Rights indicators to enhance human rights implementation and measurement

 Inclusion of requirements to implement and report on National Disability Strategy and NDIS outcomes in the National Disability Agreement and other Commonwealth/State/Territory National Agreements across multi-jurisdictional portfolios such as health, housing etc.